 Because the short rhizomes are able to remain standing in winter while dormant, it can continue to add interest to your garden throughout the year.
-The grass blades add shades of green, grey, and even blue to the landscape.
+The grass blades add hues of green, grey, and even blue to the landscape.
 Plant wood grass from late May to early June.

 |Botanical Name||Sorghastrum nutans|